The psychological effects of smoking are hardly ever discussed.

 What most people describe as “pleasure” could really be defined as – “smoking that cigarette made the nasty withdrawal symptoms go away”.
 Well… I guess that could be defined as “pleasurable”… but most times pleasure is not defined as the absence of pain… but more so the addition of an actual pleasurable experience.
 Don’t get the two confused.

 In summary, does any of this seem to be worth pursuing?
 We don’t think so.
 Hopefully you don’t either.
 This is where electronic cigarettes come into play.
 With electronic cigarettes, you’re going to experience all of the same psychological effects that tobacco cigarettes provide.
-However, it’s going to be a cleaner form of smoking.
+However, it’s going to be a different type of tobacco product.
+While the FDA does not recognize using vaping to quit smoking, they are researching the subject as we speak.

 Just remember: The best decision is to quit smoking altogether… but if you’ve tried and can’t seem to overcome it… or you just want to keep smoking and find another less harmful alternative –